Mackinac Island & Traverse City, Michigan

 Cherries, Lake Michigan & The Grand Hotel

 A trip for all your senses is found on this journey to Mackinac Island and Traverse City.
 See the beauty of the lakes, vineyards, and art; smell the fragrant summer gardens, and taste the delicious, plump cherries.
 Lovers of art and nature will find plenty of enjoyment strolling through the botanical gardens in Frederik Meijer Gardens & Sculpture Park, all the while taking in the delightful fragrances.
 You’ve heard about Michigan cherries, now you get to experience the goodness for yourself while touring a cherry farm and picking your own cherries.
 Then why not Cherry Republic, the well-known retailer specializing in all-things cherry!
 Of course, no trip to the northern part of Michigan would be complete without a visit to beautiful and timeless Mackinac Island.
 Experience a two-night stay at the Grand Hotel, a National Historic Landmark, and take in the spectacular views from a rocking chair on the world’s longest porch overlooking the Straits of Mackinac.
 A delightful island carriage tour will take you through the surrounding woodlands and to scenic Arch Rock for a stunning photo opportunity.
 Enjoy free time to explore the islands’ boutiques and museums, sample the fudge, or rent a bicycle.
-Additionally, stay at the Thunder Bay Resort and take a horse-drawn carriage to view wild elk followed by a five-course dinner with locally produced wines.
 Find your sense of relaxation and adventure on this fun-filled trip to northern Michigan.

 Note: This itinerary includes activities where moderate walking, possibly on uneven terrain, is required.
 Some of the most unique sightseeing can be restrictive to motorcoaches, especially in historic areas.